stephencweiss/stephencharlesweiss.com/content/blog/2018-11-30/adding-indexes-to-mongo-a-case-study.md

 title: Adding Indexes To Mongo + A Case Study
 date: '2018-11-30'
 category: ['programming']
-tags: ['benchmarks','databases','indexes','mongodb','time complexity']
+tags: ['benchmarks', 'databases', 'indexes', 'javascript', 'time complexity']
 ---

-I've been working on projects with larger data sets recently and have begun to notice that not *all* queries resolve in one or two milliseconds.
+I've been working on projects with larger data sets recently and have begun to notice that not _all_ queries resolve in one or two milliseconds.

 As I wrote in [Indexing Databases - A Postgres Example](../../2018-11-22/indexing-databases-a-postgres-example), adding indexes can speed up queries, but come at a cost of inserting / updating times.

-This time around, I was working with MongoDB and wanted to understand how indexing worked.
+This time around, I was working with javascript and wanted to understand how indexing worked.
 While the principles hold, the details vary.

 Still - the conclusion's the same: if you're reading more than you're writing and can come up with a sound index target, it can be a valuable tool in your tool belt.